honground/Timing-analysis-of-technology-convergence/README.md

   1. Data loading and pre-processing
   2. Defining and extracting ten node similarity measures
-  3. Predicting timings of technology convergence via a variety of classification algorithms
+  3. Predicting timings of technology convergence via a variety of classification algorithms 3.1.
+Grid search for KNN, SVM, Random forest is included
   4. Validation using the k-fold cross validation

 ![image](./timings_tc.png)